ghraciella/mood_music_recommendation_system/README.md

 ## MOOSIC : Your Mood Based Music Recommendation System

-__Objective__ : In this repo we challenge ourselves for our as Data Practitioners to come up with a mood based recommendations system for music using Spotify track metadata to give users a better listening experience.
+__Objective__ : In this repo we challenge ourselves as Data Practitioners to come up with a mood based recommendations system for music using Spotify track metadata to give users a better listening experience.

 <br>